rivaldotjioe/rivaldotjioe/README.md

 <br/>
 <br/>

-Hi, I'm Rivaldo Hadi Winata, a passionate Android Developer from Indonesia.
+Hi, I'm **Rivaldo Hadi Winata**, a passionate Android Developer from Indonesia.
 My passion as android developer lies with dreaming up ideas and making them come true reliable performance.
 I really care about the apps architecture and the performance of the applications that I make with the aim of creating the best user experience in terms of performance.